-In the future you may want to change memory modules in order to expand the functionality of your computer.
+In the future you may want to install memory modules to expand the functionality of your computer.
 You can increase the memory by installing optional memory modules.

-Be careful when changing memory.
+Be careful when adding memory.
 Mistakes on installation or removal of the memory module may cause a malfunction.

-For memory upgrades, use only PC100 (CL2) SDRAM SO-DIMM (gold leaf contacts).
+For memory upgrades, use only PC100 (CL2) SDRAM SO-DIMM (gold lead contacts).